 Discipleship at Sturgis Missionary Church

 Our discipleship programs are about growth and reproducing and are geared to change our minds, hearts, and wills.
-There are three avenues for you to get involved with discipleship.
-Each one of our discipleship courses is designed not only to help you grow but to equip you to take what you have learned and pass it on to those younger in the faith.
+There are multiple avenues for you to get involved with discipleship.
+Each of our discipleship courses is designed to help you grow and equip you to take what you have learned and pass it on to those younger in the faith.

 1. Discipleship 101